Reflections

 Lead 2 Succeed focuses on the power of perspective and the great increased value that can be gained by calibrating one’s subjective attention.
 And it creates great benefits with little effort.

-Stress - The dark side of job satisfaction
+Stress - The dark side of job obligation

-You can both get rid of stress – and increase the quality of life
+You can both release yourself of stress – and increase life quality

-Lead 2 Succeed sees stress as a persistent state of internal conflict between essential needs that require satisfaction.
+Lead 2 Succeed sees stress as a prolonged state of internal conflict between oppositely directed needs that urgently claim one’s attention.
 It creates physical and mental discomfort and is experienced as a loss of control over one’s own quality of life.
-With the advent of the information society, the number of stress-affected and stress-stricken people in the business world has exploded.
+With the advance of the information society, the number of stress-affected and stress-stricken people in the business world has exploded.

 In their work, employees are in contact with far more people than before.
-The communications and information part of most jobs has grown incredibly over the last 15 years.
+The communications and information part of most jobs has grown incredibly since the 90s.
 In many companies, globalization is felt quite concretely in the form of daily international contact or correspondence.

 On the positive side, you have become more important to other people in your work function because you act as a key figure in various physical and electronically based collaboration networks.
 The networks, on the other hand, depend on delivering quality on time – no matter what obstacles arise!
 And conversely, you yourself are dependent on the quality and timing of others.